TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ

-In terms of feel, there isn’t a big difference between Cerakey and TacType.
+There isn’t a huge difference in touch between Cerakey and TacType.

 Keyboard used: TPS40

-However, that’s only when compared to Cerakey; the ceramic-specific “deep, clacky” nuance is the same.
+However, that’s only in comparison to Cerakey; the deep, “thocky” nuance characteristic of ceramic is identical.

-Meanwhile, Keychron’s ceramic keycaps sounded a bit snappier than TacType’s.
+On the other hand, Keychron’s ceramic keycaps felt a bit more crisp than TacType.

-Ceramic keycaps are heavier than standard resin keycaps.
+Ceramic keycaps are heavier than standard resin ones.

-In our testing with 42 gf linear switches, we observed delayed return only on the spacebar.
+In our tests using 42 gf linear switches, we noticed a delay in the return of the spacebar only.

-We assume this is because the spacebar is extremely heavy at 25 g.
+This is likely because the spacebar is very heavy at 25 g.

-We saw this not only with Cerakey, but also with metal keycaps.
+This phenomenon is seen not just with Cerakey, but also with metal keycaps.

 TacType 34